May offer a fixed dental option for patients with severe upper jaw bone loss

 Pterygoid Implants Sydney

-If you’re facing significant bone loss in your upper jaw and traditional dental implants aren’t an option, pterygoid implants may provide a pathway to fixed teeth in certain cases, depending on individual suitability.
-These specialised implants are designed to provide a secure foundation for teeth, often without the need for extensive bone grafting procedures.
-At Pitt Street Dental Centre in Sydney CBD, we offer advanced implant solutions as part of our range of treatment options for complex upper jaw bone loss.
+If you are facing significant bone loss in your upper jaw and traditional dental implants may not be suitable, pterygoid implants may provide a pathway to fixed teeth in certain cases, depending on individual assessment.
+These implants are designed to provide a stable foundation for teeth, and in some cases may reduce the need for extensive bone grafting procedures.

 Understanding Pterygoid Implant Technology

-The Benefits of Pterygoid Implants
+Potential Benefits of Pterygoid Implants

 The Process Of Getting Pterygoid Implants